- January 08 2018

 - Advisors and counsellors to help learners with academic, career, and life goals

 - A curriculum based on Canadian Language Benchmarks (CLBs)

-- Opportunities to learn about Canadian culture and how to live in Canada
+- Opportunities to learn about Canadian culture

 - An ELL Tutorial Centre for individual or small group help with language problems